FeatureProbe/FeatureProbe/docs/docs/tutorials/rollout_tutorial/index.md

 ## Create a toggle on the platform

-1. Log in to the FeatureProbe [demo platform] (https://featureprobe.io).
+1. Log in to the FeatureProbe [demo platform](https://featureprobe.io).
 If you log in for the first time, please enter your email address.
 You can continue to use your email to access your data in the future.
 2. Click `+Toggle` to create a new toggle.
 ![add](/tutorial_create_toggle_button_en.png)
 3. Set the name and key to `tutorial_rollout`, click `Create and publish`.